 - a.
-We obtained a list of recognized booster organizations ("organizations") and related statements of changes in cash of recognized organizations presented in Exhibit A for the year ended June 30, 2018.
+We obtained a list of recognized booster organizations ("organizations") and related statements of changes in cash of recognized organizations presented in Exhibit A for the year ended June 30, 2020.
 No audit procedures were performed on these statements in connection with our audit of the statement of revenues and expenditures - budgetary basis. - b.
-We confirmed with the appropriate office of the recognized booster organizations the cash receipts and disbursements of the organizations for the year ended June 30, 2018 as shown in Exhibit A. - c.
-We received the financial statements and report regarding internal control of the Mendota Gridiron Club, Inc. for the year ended December 31, 2017, which had been audited by other independent auditors who expressed an unmodified opinion on these statements.
+We confirmed with the appropriate office of the recognized booster organizations the cash receipts and disbursements of the organizations for the year ended June 30, 2020 as shown in Exhibit A.